Synthxyl704/ARGV_image_downloader/README.md

 Very, VERY easy to use terminal based image downloader using argument vector(s) straight into your required directory.

 ## ARGVTD working features and manual guide
-- Terminal based imagery downloading straight into your `FILE*` set path directory.
+- Terminal based imagery downloading straight into your `FILE*` set path directory. <br>
+- Custom image resolution set from the terminal itself [WIDTHxHEIGHT]
+- Grayscaling option
--
+- Multi file extension support

-> [!WARNING]
-> Please be cautious about what image(s) you install and verify credibility of the site before download conduction.
+- (to be added) | Raster -> Vector conversions
+- (to be added) | Custom file extensions

 ## Linux/Terminal running commands and important notice[s]

 Clone the project using this command onto bash:
 ```bash
 git clone https://github.com/Synthxyl704/ARGV_image_downloader
 ```